-Learning how to letting go of the hurt and pain.
+Learning how to let go of the hurt and pain.

 It can be one of the hardest challenges we will ever face in our lives; learning how to let go of the hurt.

-Moving on from an event that took so much of our time, our energy, our hopes, and dreams, but most importantly…ourselves, can be challenging.
+Moving on from an event that took so much of our time, energy, hopes, and dreams, but most importantly…ourselves, can be challenging.

 Waking up to the constant ruminating thoughts of what we allowed this person to do, what we put up for so long, and what we ignored (the red flags) can make us feel guilty.